codingPhuc/obsidian_git_AI/undone/hill climbing.md

 ### greedy approach
 hill  climbing algorithm will always move in a direction which will give the best outcome .This is done to optimize the cost
 ### no backtracking
+the algorithm  cannot go back to it old path .
+It does not remember its previous state and cannot backtrack
+## state and space diagram in the